LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### User Substore

-The token store contains entries dedicated to storing the balances of users for a given `address` and `tokenID`.
+The Token module store contains entries dedicated to storing the balances of users for a given `address` and `tokenID`.
 The substore contains entries with: